O-ESS/video-chat-app/meet/README.md

 # Live Video streaming React App

-This project is a virtual meet app using [100ms]{https://www.100ms.live/}SDK, it also has a text chat.
+This project is a virtual meet app using [100msSDK](https://www.100ms.live/), it also has a text chat.

-Ant Design and React Icons were used for styling.
+[Ant Design](https://ant.design/) and [React Icons](https://react-icons.github.io/react-icons/) were used for styling.

 # Getting Started with Create React App